jimjimliu/Ionic-IOS-APP/API/readme.txt

 This folder is the backend API of My first Ionic project which called Bill.
-It connnects the mysql database.
+It connnects the mysql, and redis.